fin-cli/handbook/references/behat-steps/then-the-contents-of-the-file-should-not-match.md

 ```
 Scenario: My example scenario
-  When I run `wp scaffold plugin hello-world`
+  When I run `fin scaffold plugin hello-world`
-  Then the contents of the wp-content/plugins/hello-world/languages/hello-world.pot file should match /X-Generator:\s/
+  Then the contents of the fin-content/plugins/hello-world/languages/hello-world.pot file should match /X-Generator:\s/
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***